galette/galettedoc/source/development/plugins-0.8-0.9.rst

 There are three changes here:

 * PHP file call has been replaced with a call to the route,
-* selection class condition must be changed, this could no longr rely on file name,
+* selection class condition must be changed, this could no longer rely on file name,
-* translation domain has been used for translatable strings, it is not striclty mandatory if you use Galette core strings verbatim (which should have been the cas here).
+* translation domain has been used for translatable strings, it is not striclty mandatory if you use Galette core strings verbatim (which should have been the case here).

 Web resources
 =============

-All resources that must be accessibles from browsers must be handled specifically.
+All resources that must be accessible from browsers must be handled specifically.
 You have to move all of them in the ``webroot`` directory of the plugin:

 .. code-block:: bash